Does Coolant Evaporate? (Coolant Loss)

 Does antifreeze or coolant evaporate?
 What if the weather is really hot?
 Here's the ultimate guide to antifreeze evaporation.

-Coolant is vital to keep on top of.
+Coolant is essential to keep on top of.
 Without it, your engine will start to overheat and eventually seize.

-If you’re facing coolant loss, you might wonder if the fluid has simply vanished.
+If you’re facing coolant loss, you might wonder if the fluid has simply evaporated.

-The rapid answer?
+The quick answer?
 It’s possible, yes, but the bigger problem is, if so, where’s the leak?

 Coolant can’t evaporate unless air is present.
-Since the coolant system is closed, there’s no notable amount of air.
+Since the coolant system is closed, there’s no substantial amount of air.

-The water/antifreeze mixture can’t just evaporate into nothing.
+The water/antifreeze mixture can’t merely evaporate into nothing.

 In this guide, I will clarify why coolant should not disappear in your engine.
 You will then be aware of what to tell a mechanic if you have to go to a store.